ferrous-systems/rust-exercises/exercise-book/src/fundamentals/iterators.md

 ### Step 2: Read the string data

 Read the contents of `iterators/numbers.txt` line by line, and collect it all into one big `String`.
-Note that the `lines()` iterator gives us `Result<String, std::io::Error>` so let's only keep the lines that we were able to succesfully read from disk.
+Note that the `lines()` iterator gives us `Result<String, std::io::Error>` so let's only keep the lines that we were able to successfully read from disk.

 <details>
   <summary>Solution</summary>